Darjeeling Mail: History

-Run via East Bengal

 During the British period all connections to North Bengal were through East Bengal.
 From 1878, the railway route from Kolkata, then called Calcutta, to Siliguri was in two laps.
 The first lap was a 184.9 km long journey along the Eastern Bengal State Railway from Calcutta Station (later renamed Sealdah) to Damookdeah Ghat on the southern bank of the Padma River.
 The passengers would then avail a ferry across the river.
 The second lap of the journey was a 363.1 km metre-gauge line of the North Bengal Railway that linked Saraghat on the northern bank of the Padma to Siliguri.